The Config Editor is a Windows utility that provides a quick and easy way to edit and deploy the

 - Press Save Config XML button to save changes.

 - Use Action>Push to Device>[Device name] to deploy saved file to device.

 - Windows development host

-- Zebra Enterprise Browser 1.3
+- Zebra Enterprise Browser 1.3 or later

 - USB driver for targeting Zebra devices